JetBoom/zombiesurvival/readme.md

 ## TODO

 These need to be done before any other feature gets added in!
+The sigils and the Carpenter's Hammer should be mainly focused on!

 - [ ] Move a lot of the init code into separate files.
   - [ ] Wave stuff.